blacknell/restapi-service/README.md

 # restapi-server - A simple class to expose a REST api

 restapi-service maps REST API calls to endpoints in protected methods in your derived class.
-In your class methods to call out according to the verbs and arguments of the http request.
+In your class methods process according to the verbs and arguments of the http request.

 ## Installation